basilegraf/parkingfrenzy/INPUT.md

 ### Animation speed

 To produce an animation of a car with many trailers, one chooses a trajectory $q_1(s)$ for the last trailer's axle and then use the map $\varphi$ to compute all the other trailers and car positions.
 However doing so and using $s=t$ leads to a jerky animation since the head car's speed generally varies wildly (high derivatives) over time.
-As a remedy, we impose the head car's rear axle speed (which can be computed from the derivatives of $q_1(s(t))$ integration of the equation
+As a remedy, we impose the head car's rear axle speed (which can be computed from the derivatives of $q_1(s(t))$ by integration of the equation

 $$
 \dot s(t) = \frac 1 {\sqrt{x'^2_{n-1}(s(t)) + y'^2_{n-1}(s(t))}}